laurasinclair/green-news/README.md

 ## Description
-Green News is an innovative application that provides the latest news and updates on environmental issues, sustainability, and green initiatives from around the world.
+Green News is an application that provides the latest news and updates on environmental issues, sustainability, and green initiatives from around the world.
 The application is built using React.js for the frontend, Express.js for the backend, and MongoDB for data management.

 ![Green News | Your daily dose of nature](https://github.com/laurasinclair/green-news/blob/5726a8a9a64e5ea941685c22010abd0ab1eaf989/public/green-news_screenshot.jpg)